xcrafter/zatca-api/README.md

 Complete guide to deploy and run the ZATCA API Service using Docker from Docker Hub.

+> **⚠️ Important Disclaimer**
+>
+> This project is **not directly affiliated with or authorized by ZATCA** (Zakat, Tax and Customs Authority).
+This is an independent API wrapper built on top of the official ZATCA e-invoicing API services.
+It has been created specifically for ERP solution providers who want to offer ZATCA-compliant e-invoicing services to their customers through simple API integration.
+>
+> All core compliance functionality is provided by ZATCA's official API endpoints.
+This wrapper simplifies the integration process for developers and businesses.

+---

 ## Try It Out

 Experience the platform yourself: